Clinical Health Psychology (CHP) Leadership

 Dr. Kirk is a clinical faculty member and administrator.
 She directs all practicum activity, supervises, and facilitates clinical training opportunities.
 She also teaches graduate courses and provides professional development mentorship to students.

-Dr. Kurylo is an instructor of one of the required graduate courses in health psychology and a supervisor for the neurorehabilitation psychology rotation for the health psychology practicum.
+Dr. Kurylo is an instructor of one of the required graduate courses in health psychology and a Primary Coordinator for the neurorehabilitation psychology rotation for the health psychology practicum.

 The University of Kansas Clinical Health Psychology Faculty